elesto-dao/elesto/docs/Networks/testnet.md

     ```

-For a more detailed explanation of the paramters values run the command
+To see an explanation of the parameter values, use help.
+You can run this command:

 ```shell
 elestod tx staking create-validator --help